evillaz/Leaderboard/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Adding a new item.
+- Create a new game with the name of your choice by using the API.
-- Removing a selected item.
+- Implement the "Refresh" button that will get all scores for a game created by you from the API
-- Marking a selected item as complete.
+- Implement the form "Submit" button that will save a score for a game created by you.
-- Removing all items marked as complete at once.
+- Use arrow functions instead of the function keyword.
-- Reordering a selected item (as drag-and-drop) [as an additional feature].
+- Use async and await JavaScript features to consume the API.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>